 - Training and Resources: Links to Useful Blogs and some videos.

-If your Server is not present under the Connect To a Server section then Click More.. hyperlink.
-This will show you the list of all supporting Servers.
+If your Server is not present under the Connect To a Server section, then Click More.. hyperlink.
+It will show you the list of all supporting Servers.

 For this example, let me select the Sample-Superstore data source.

-Let me open the Regional workbook to show you the Charts that are available.
+Let me open the Regional workbook to show you the available Charts.

 Selecting the Regional workbook will show you the Sheets that are available inside that workbook.